|

 described as running, trotting, and match races , with

 some entries from Jacksonville.
-The article
+Owners wanting to

 reports that the "Tampa Bay Rod and Gun Club" is making